lino-framework/welfare/docs/specs/uploads.rst

 The second button opens the list of uploads:

 >>> div.contents[2]  #doctest: +ELLIPSIS
-<a href='javascript:Lino.uploads.UploadsByClient.grid.run(null,...)'...>Alle 2 Dateien</a>
+<a href='javascript:Lino.uploads.UploadsByProject.grid.run(null,...)'...>Alle 2 Dateien</a>

-And as you can see, it does not use the default table (UploadsByController) but the welfare specific table UploadsByClient.
+And as you can see, it does not use the default table (UploadsByController) but the welfare specific table UploadsByProject.

 Let's inspect these three dots (`...`) of this second button.